keptn/keptn.github.io/content/docs/develop/reference/cli/_index.md

 keptn version
 ```

-## Download and manual install of the keptn CLI
+## Download and manual install of the Keptn CLI
-Every release of Keptn provides binaries for the keptn CLI.
+Every release of Keptn provides binaries for the Keptn CLI.
 These binaries are available for Linux, macOS, and Windows.

 1. Download the [version matching your operating system](https://github.com/keptn/keptn/releases/)
 1. Unpack the download